 Yes.
 You can repeat Actions if you have enough resources or cards to do so.
 However, Activated cards may not be Activated again until they are Deactivated at the start of your next turn.

-You can continue to play, however any time you cannot draw a card, take one Life Force damage.
+The game is far from over.
+You can continue to play, however any time you cannot draw a card, you take one Life Force damage.

 There are three primary resources in Axion Forge: